 - Certain tax credits

-You may also be entitled to a free NHS sight test if you have an existing eye condition, or are at risk of developing glaucoma - check if you're eligible here If you've already paid for a sight test but qualify for a free eye test via the NHS, you may also be able to claim a refund on your sight test fees.
+You may also be entitled to a free valid NHS sight test if you have an existing eye condition, or are at risk of glaucoma - check if you’re eligible here.
+If you've already paid for a sight test but qualify for a free eye test via the NHS, you may also be able to claim a refund on your sight test fees - visit the NHS website to find out more about your entitlement to an NHS optical voucher.

 What happens after an eye test?